Laura Ambler, D.O.

 Q. What can pregnant women do to reduce their risk of getting COVID-19?

 A. The best way to reduce the risk of infection is the same for all people.
 Prevent the virus from infecting your body by washing your hands frequently with soap and water or alcohol-based hand sanitizer, and disinfect surfaces in your house that are frequently touched, such as countertops and doorknobs.
-You should lower your chances of coming into contact with the virus by maintaining social distancing and staying at home, if possible.
-Also, wear a mask when in public.
+Also, you should maintain physical distancing, stay home if possible and wear a mask.

 Q. If a woman gets COVID-19 while pregnant, will it harm her baby?